-- 1. Ensure placement of the cell and the power pack will meet all the installation requirements outlined in Section 3.2. - 2.
+- 1. Ensure placement of the cell, the power pack, and the cell will meet all the installation requirements outlined in Section 3.2. - 2.
 Screw the power pack bracket into position ensuring it is no more than 15 ft.
 (4.6 m) from the cell (see Figure 4 and 5). - 3.
 Position the power pack in place by aligning the bracket with the corresponding thru-holes (see Figure 5). - 4.
-Wire the power pack to a power source and, if available, an AquaLink® RS Control System or PDA (see Sections 3.4 3.6). - 5.
-Unscrew the locking ring from the cell in order to extract it from the upper clamp (see Figure 6). - 6.
+Unscrew the locking ring from the cell and the pod in order to extract them from the lower clamp (see Figure 6). - 5.
 Press the two (2) push-buttons on either side of the upper clamp to separate the upper clamp from the lower clamp (see Figure 6).